Convert2.co

 Convert

-Click the convert button and wait a moment
+Click convert and wait

 Download

-Get your converted FITS file instantly
+Get your FITS file

 📄

-Source format
+Source

 TIFF